brverbru/Testdoc/README.md

 >![profile page](http://i.imgur.com/GxF8CoZ.png?1)

-On the profile page, you can adjust your personal profile details, add social media accounts, manage your organization or business, and access your billing plans. <br><br>
+On the profile page, you can adjust your personal profile details, add social media accounts, manage your organization or business, and access your billing plans.

-Connecting social media accounts in the Social Accounts tab allows you to share your dashboards without the need to login on an external site.<br><br>
+Connecting social media accounts in the Social Accounts tab allows you to share your dashboards without the need to login on an external site.

-Your organization page provides an overview of members and contacts in your organization as well as the possibility to add new members.<br><br>
+Your organization page provides an overview of members and contacts in your organization as well as the possibility to add new members.

 The Plans & Billing page allows you to manage your licenses and payment options.